 - remove duplicate photos, like those you saved to your iPhone twice

 - find and sort out similar shots, like five identical selfies of you in The Grand Canyon

 - clear out old screenshots, pics out of focus, and other junk

 To get rid of similar photos and photo clutter on iPhone, download an app like Gemini Photos.
-If you also use a Mac and intend to upload pics from macOS Photos, get Gemini 2 for Mac.
-Both apps will scan your devices for duplicate and even similar pics.
-Download them for free and check them out.
+It will scan your devices for duplicate and even similar pics.
+Download it for free and check it out.

 Apple’s iCloud Photo Library (iCloud Photos in the latest OS versions) is the cloud storage most Mac and iPhone users are familiar with. iCloud is the native cloud storage on both iOS and macOS devices, so there’s an immediate benefit for people who are already on these systems.

 iCloud Photo Library, as mentioned earlier, works with iOS, macOS and will also sync with Windows devices using the iCloud for Windows app.

 iCloud’s free photo storage is available to anyone with an Apple ID and offers 5 GB of storage.
 There are no functionality differences between the free and paid tiers, only storage capacity varies:

 - 200 GB for $2.99/month